September 17th 2019

 5. Create a referral program where your happiest customers can recommend new visitors to you

-Equally, if they have had a great stay at your hotel, then encourage them to post a review on TripAdvisor, too.
+Equally, if they have had a great stay at your hotel, don’t forget to ask them to post a review on TripAdvisor, too.

-So follow those five steps and you can be sure to transform your hotel marketing strategy into something guaranteed to deliver continuous improvement and results.
-Happy customers will help you generate more business and create a happier business as a result.
+By following these five steps you will transform your hotel marketing strategy into something guaranteed to deliver results.
+Happy customers will help you generate more business and create success as a result.